mmparker/to1check/README.md

 # Standalone functions
 These functions provide standalone functionality for study staff.
-For example, gen\_consent\_checklist() produces a .csv file for every participant, with a record for each consent document that participant should have and open fields for the signatures that should be on it.
+For example, #' gen\_consent\_checklist() produces a .csv file with a record for each theoretically-existing consent document for all enrolled particpants and open fields for each signature that should be on them.